-INFORMATION HIDING SUB-DISCIPLINES

-Covert channels occur especially in operating systems and networks.
+INFORMATION HIDING SUB-DISCIPLINES WHY is PROTECTION of INTELLECTUAL RIGHTS so Covert channels They occur especially in operating systems and networks.
 They are communication paths of networks that were neither designed nor intended to transfer information, but can be used that way.
 These channels are typically used by untrustworthy/spying programs to leak (confidential) information to their owner while performing service for another user/program.

-Anonymity is finding ways to hide meta content of the message (for example who is the sender and/or the recipients of a message).
-Anonymity is needed, for example, when making on-line voting, or to hide access to some web pages, or to hide sender.

-Steganography - covered writing - from Greek $\sigma \tau \varepsilon \gamma \alpha \nu - \xi \ \gamma \rho \alpha \phi - \varepsilon \iota \nu$ is the art and science of hiding secret messages in innocently looking ones.

-Watermarking - is the art and science of embedding watermarks in carriers in undetectable or unremovable way.

-WHY is PROTECTION of INTELLECTUAL RIGHTS so IMPORTANT?

-- It is estimated that business and individuals lost a total 63 billions of euro due to forgery alone in the first five years of 21st century. - Frauds on this scale are also the major source of funding of various criminal activities. - It is estimated that 40% of drugs in Africa and China are fake. - It is estimated that most of the fake drugs have little or no medical value.
+Anonymity preserving protocols Their goal is to find ways how too hide meta-content of the messages.
+(For example, who is the sender and/or the recipients of a particular message).
+Anonymity is needed, for example, when making on-line voting, or to hide access to some web pages, or to hide the sender of the message.
+Steganography - covered writing - from Greek words $\sigma \tau \varepsilon \gamma \alpha \nu - \xi \gamma \rho \alpha \phi - \varepsilon \omega$ is the art and science of hiding secret messages in innocently looking messages.
+Watermarking - is the art and science of embedding watermarks in carriers in undetectable and/or unremovable way.
+INPORTANT?
+It is estimated that business and individuals lost a total 63 billions of euro due to forgery alone in the first five years of 21st century.
+Frauds on this scale are also the major source of funding of various criminal activities.
+It is estimated that 40% of drugs in Africa and China are fake.
+It is estimated that most of the fake drugs have little or no medical value.
 There are various techniques to deal with this problem.
 Perhaps the most modern one, that is being explored currently, is to write down watermarks into materials using tools of nanotechnology.

-ANONYMITY

-THE DINING CRYPTOGRAPHERS PROBLEM - I.

-■ Three cryptographers have dinner at a round table of a 5-star restaurant.
+ANONYMITY THE DINING CRYPTOGRAPHERS PROBLEM - I. ΑΝΟΝΥΜΙΤΥ Three famous cryptographers decided to have dinner at a round table of a 5-star restaurant.

-ANONYMITY